sictweb/bti425-2020/notes/angular-services-example.md

 #### Write view model classes to match the data

 Now, write *view model* classes to match the data returned by the first two URLs above.
-We must do this when working with web services.
+We must do this when working with web API.
 Here's how:

+Work with the web API.
+Study the *shapes* of the data in the responses, and the data that must be sent for add and edit requests.

 Create a new source code file named `data-classes.ts`.
 In it, we will write several classes, which will allow us to work with "posts", "users", and "comments":